 Why should you choose Terrazzo?
-Design flexibility, beautiful aesthetics, environmental friendliness, sanitation benefits, durability, low maintenance and life-cycle costs
+Design flexibility, beautiful aesthetics, environmental friendliness, sanitation benefits, durability, low maintenance, and life-cycle costs

 Terrazzo brings design flexibility.
 Over the years, we've learned never to tell a designer or architect that “it can’t be done” with Terrazzo.
 Every time we thought Terrazzo had design limitations, we were proven wrong.

-An unlimited color range coupled with a plethora of aggregate options from mother of pearl, to marble, to recycled glass; these are among the many advantages offered by Terrazzo.
+An unlimited color range coupled with a plethora of aggregate options from mother of pearl to marble, to recycled glass; these are among the many advantages offered by Terrazzo.

 In terms of green technology, there are no surfaces that compare with Terrazzo.
-Possessing a compressible strength of nearly 500 pounds per square inch, some of the earliest Terrazzo-like floors created thousand of years ago still exist in the middle east today.
+Possessing a compressible strength of nearly 500 pounds per square inch, some of the earliest Terrazzo-like floors created thousands of years ago still exist in the middle east today.

 Ancient Terrazzo is remarkably analogous to modern cementitious Terrazzo, almost to the point of indistinguishability.
 The fact that these floors are still serviceable and beautiful after many centuries is clear confirmation of the superior sustainability of Terrazzo.
 Terrazzo also provides the option to incorporate post-consumer and pre-consumer recycled content such as glass and stone into the materials of these timeless Terrazzo floors.
 For more information, please visit our Going Green with Terrazzo page.